 So, let’s dig deep into the land of bounce rate and the ways you can make a significant change in reducing it.

 Reduce load time:

 The longer your page keeps loading, the more you are testing your visitors’ patience.
 But nobody is as impatient as the average internet user who wants to get information to their fingertips without any avert, delay; instantly.
-Moreover, in a world of heavy competition websites providing similar information, users would prefer the easier access to the other available information from your competitors rather than wait for your site finish loading.
+Moreover, in a world of heavy competition websites providing similar information, users would prefer easier access to the other available information from your competitors rather than wait for your site to finish loading.